Birkbeck, University of London has opted into the TEF and received a Silver award.

 This degree is accredited by the British Psychological Society and will thoroughly prepare you for a career as a professional psychologist, working, for instance, as a clinical, educational, organisational, forensic or sports psychologist.
 A key feature of this course is its pathways, which enable you to specialise in your final year, choosing from psychology, psychology with neuroscience, psychology with child development, or psychology in practice.

-You will be taught by world-leading academics who are undertaking cutting-edge research in a globally recognised department - psychology at Birkbeck is ranked fifth in the UK in the 2014 Research Excellence Framework (REF).
+You will be taught by world-leading academics who are undertaking cutting-edge research in a globally recognised department.
 We are renowned for our research in neuroscience, cognition, developmental science - and the links between them.
 Our research informs real-world policy and practice and is at the forefront of breakthroughs in our understanding of conditions such as autism and ADHD.
 We also offer excellent research laboratories and facilities, for both general and specialist use.

 This programme will teach you how to engage critically with psychological literature, identify problems and formulate research questions and hypotheses, find appropriate methods for collecting and analysing data, and draw conclusions and integrate findings.
 You will learn essential research skills and undertake a research project on a topic that interests you, under the guidance of one of our academic experts.
 You will also gain a range of transferable skills that are highly sought after across a wide range of careers.
 If you are interested in continuing your studies, then this programme will give you the foundational knowledge and research skills you need to successfully pursue postgraduate training or research.

 The BSc programmes are accredited by the British Psychological Society and are the first step towards becoming a Chartered Psychologist.